 - We know the steps we are going to take to get there

-So often parents know they want their children to be patient, kind, obedient, they want them to serve others and work hard, they want them to put others first, and yet be confident to stand up for what is right.
-We want these things for our kids but do we take steps towards teaching them how to do those things?
-This is what character education, or character training is all about.
+So often parents know they want their children to be patient, kind, obedient, they want them to serve others and work hard, they want them to put others first, and yet be confident to stand up for what is right and yet they don’t intentionally teach those very things.
+If these are the things we want in our children’s lives do we take steps towards teaching them how to do those things?
+This is what makes character education, or character training so important.

-In our family we have used Character First as our main resource but there are others around too.
-We study the definitions of character as well as what that trait would look like.
+In our family we have used Character First Education* as our main resource but there are others around too.
+We study the definitions of character as well as what that trait would look like in action.
 But lessons aren’t enough – all the lessons you can go through will not develop character in your life.
 Our lessons are simply information to help us understand what we are talking about.

 Putting Character into Everyday Life